wohlfea/sea-301-d2/class-03-responsive-mobile-first/pair-assignment/README.md

 Now find those `TODO` items in the code, and tackle one of them.

 1. Driver: In your terminal, change directory into the `pair-assignemnt` folder.
-1. Ensure under the `class-02` folder.
+1. Ensure you are under the `class-03` folder.
 1. Copy the starter code folder to a new folder named for your pair:
  - `cp starter-code/ natalie-patrick/`
 1. Now cd into that new folder.
 This is where you will write code.